Recalling Ronaldo’s tough-guy Real Madrid debut & two phenomenal goals

-In peeling away and letting the ball sail over the heads of two Alavés defenders, Ronaldo showed the difference between him and others: while they were focused on attacking the ball, he was eyeing up his next opportunity to score, treating the ball with an ‘if you build it, he will come’ mentality.
+In peeling away and letting the ball sail over the heads of two Alaves defenders, Ronaldo showed the difference between him and others: while they were focused on attacking the ball, he was eyeing up his next opportunity to score, treating the ball with a ‘build it and they will come’ mentality.

 If the first goal was take-no-prisoners ruthless, the second somehow hits the ‘there’s no way we could have stopped this’ sweet spot even harder.